stampery/node-framed-msgpack-rpc/README.md

     res.result { y : arg.i + 2 }
   h_bar : (arg, res) -> res.result { y : arg.j * arg.k }

+class Prog2 extends server.Handler
+  h_foo : (arg, res) -> res.error "not yet implemented"
+  h_bar : (arg, res) -> res.error "not yet implemented"

 s = new server.ContextualServer
    port : 8881
    classes :
      "prog.1" : Prog1
+     "prog.2" : Prog2

 await s.listen defer err
 console.log "Error: #{err}" if err?
 ```

-Construct a `server.ContextualServer` with a `classes` object that
+This code construct a `server.ContextualServer` with a `classes`
-maps program names to classes.
-When a new connection is established, one
+object that maps program names to classes.
+Whenever a new connection
-object is made for each program in that dictionary, and then that new
+is established in the above example, a new `Prog1` object and a new
-object becomes the `this` object for RPCs on that program on
-that connection.
-It's not quite so crazy when you see it in action;
-see the code in
+`Prog2` object is created.
+The former will handle all RPCs to
+`prog.1` on that connection; the latter will handle all RPCs to
+`prog.2`.
+Note that the `this` object here is per-connection, not
+per-server.
+This allows you to store all sorts of interesting
+per-connection state.
+For more info, please see
 [server.iced](https://github.com/maxtaco/node-framed-msgpack-rpc/blob/master/src/server.iced).

 #### server.Server.listen